takisd123/executequery/ant/template-build/src/README.txt

 --- Execute Query - RELEASE NOTES ---

-Date: 7 February 2012
+Date: 21 February 2012

-Summary of changes - v3.3.0 Build 5180:
+Summary of changes - v3.3.0 Build 5181:
 ----------------------------------------

-- Added method to scan and remove old user settings directories from user.home/.executequery
+- Added method to scan and remove old user settings directories from
+  <user.home>/.executequery
-- Modified dialog sizes for ERD panels
+- Modified dialog sizes for ERD panels.
 - UI tweaks and new icon set from http://www.famfamfam.com/lab/icons/silk/
+- Modified node tool tips to be more descriptive, table columns in particular.
+- Added type, size and nullability to code-completion column values.

 Summary of changes - v3.2.5 Build 5176: